w32u/trashOS/README.md

 * boot-arg:
   * `-nehalem_error_disable`
      * used with MacPro5,1 SMBIOS to avoid kernel panics
   * `-no_compat_check`
      * Allows older SMBIOS to be used in newer versions of macOS
   * `nv_disable=1`
      * A temporary bootarg for turning off old NVIDIA acceleration.
 If you try to boot without that arg and without NVIDIA card patched, you'll get a black screen.
+  * `npci=0x2000`
+     * Use this bootarg if you have trouble booting a GPU that has over 4 GBs of VRAM and you don't have `Above 4G Decoding` feature in your BIOS settings

 ### PlatformInfo